 On the one hand, it’s an opportunity to explore new cultures, meet new people, and gain life-changing experiences.
 On the other hand, it can be challenging to leave the security and stability of a job and venture into the unknown.

-If you’re considering quitting your job to travel, there are several things you need to know.
+So if you’re reading this you’re probably wondering how to quit your job and go travelling there are several things you need to know.
 We know that it can be a difficult decision to make, so hopefully this blog post will be a little reassuring for you if you are worried about taking the risk.

 One of the most critical factors to consider before quitting your job to travel is your finances.
 Travelling can be expensive, especially if you travel in a campervan or motorhome like we do, and unless you have a solid financial plan in place, it can quickly drain your savings.
 Here are some financial considerations to keep in mind: